csams/oauth2-example/README.md

 5. Add the `backend:view` client scope to the `frontend` client in Clients -> frontend -> Client scopes.
 6. Create a user and add the `view` role from the `backend` client to it.
 Set a password for the user, turn temporary password off, disable any requirements to verify email, etc.
+   1. Update `data.json` in the root of the repo so one of the users matches the user you just created.
 7. Create a `frontend.env` file based on `frontend.example.env` in the repo root and fill in the values.
 The authorization server is just the URL to your Keycloak instance.
 The CLIENT_ID and CLIENT_SECRET are in the Settings and Credentials tabs of the client.